standardconnect/xls-37d/proposal/DRAFT.md

 Ledgers and transactions can also be indentified by their sequenced position on the XRP Ledger.

 As new ledgers are validated on the XRP Ledger, ususally every 3 to 5 seconds, they are assigned an integer based on their positon within in the overall ledger.
-This enables ledgers to be identified by a ledger index, also referred to as a sequence number.
-The only limitation is that the ledger needs to be closed before a sequence number can be assigned and used to identification.
+This enables ledgers to be identified by a ledger index, also referred to as a sequence number [[3]](https://xrpl.org/basic-data-types.html#ledger-index) and thought to be more user-friendly over their hash-base counterpart.
+The only limitation is that the ledger needs to be closed before a sequence number can be assigned and used for identification.

 > Ledger Index: 62084722

-During concensous, all nodes on the XRP Ledger will sort and agree upon the order of transactions within a given ledger.
+During consensus, all nodes on the XRP Ledger will sort and agree upon the order of transactions within a given ledger.
 This unique sequence of transactions is also referred to as a canonical order.
 Given the process, every closed, or validated ledger will list transactions in a seqencial order that was agreed upon by the nodes of the network.
-This means that transactions, like ledgers, can also be identified by an index, so long as the ledger is closed and the ledger index is known.
+This means that transactions, like ledgers, can also be identified by their offset index, so long as the ledger is closed and the ledger index is known.
+This offset is present in the transaction metadata as `TransactionIndex`.[[5]](https://xrpl.org/transaction-metadata.html)

 > Ledger Index: 25

 ### 1.3 Motivation

 As the ledger grows in size, optimizations techniques may be considered to limit the storage footprint of nodes and applications building on the XRP Ledger.
-If a transaction can be indentified by a hash or index, it is advantegous to consider the length each value.
+It may be useful in a range of applications to be able to uniquely identify a transaction by the point at which it was validated rather than by its explicit contents.
+If a transaction has been validated and can be indentified by a hash or index, it is advantegous to consider the length each value.

 Like mentioned earlier, the length of a transaction hash is 32 bytes, or 256 bits.